 The story of Danish Art Weaving

-Coincidentally, Danish-American Peter Kjeldsen and Marie Kristensen met each other during the 1920s.
+Coincidentally, Danish-American Peter Kjeldsen and Marie Kristensen met each other during the post-war years in Denmark.

 Marie Kristensen was a doctor’s wife from Northern Jutland who was fascinated by old Danish fustian weavings which she collected with great passion.
 Peter Kjeldsen was a successful business man with several businesses in the United States.

 When Peter Kjeldsen saw Marie Kristensen’s collections of beautiful fabrics he became so carried away that he immediately suggested to her that the two of them establish a weaving mill that would carry forth this cultural heritage.

 Peter Kjeldsen and Marie Kristensen established their business in Tylstrup north of Aalborg and named it Vævegården.
 It had a somewhat difficult start due to the lack of materials that persisted for several years after the war.
 It was almost impossible to obtain wool, but, luckily, Peter Kjeldsen was a man of many talents and many connections.
 He succeeded in procuring a consignment of coffee and this he traded for clean, new wool for his weaving mill.

 In the beginning, the wool was washed, prepared and dyed in a rented basement in Brønderslev, while the weaving took place on homesteads in the vicinity.
 At Vævegården itself, production was coordinated and quality control made sure that the fabrics matched the quality of the best fustian weavings in Marie Kristensen’s collection.
 In time, a number of weavers were also employed to carry out sample weaving and development.